center-for-threat-informed-defense/threat-modeling-with-attack/docs/question-3.rst

         * Create a mapping based on the information gathered from the previous steps.

-The full mapping methodology and scoring rubric are available on the Mappings Explorer website.
+The full mapping methodology and scoring rubric are available on the `Mappings Explorer website <https://center-for-threat-informed-defense.github.io/mappings-explorer/about/methodology/>`_.

 Creating Custom Mappings
 ~~~~~~~~~~~~~~~~~~~~~~~~